Louis Bouët: Union activist

 After the congress of Chambéry in 1912 Bouët drew up the manifesto of unionized teachers.

 In 1913 the existence of the syndicate was threatened by the government.

 World War I (July 1914 - November 1918) caused many socialists to abandon their internationalist principles and accept the patriotic cause.

 Bouët stood firm to his principles.

-On 15 August 1915 a pacifist resolution was presented at the CGT's national congress at the initiative of Alphonse Merrheim and Albert Bourderon, signed by several militants of the federation of teacher's unions including Bouet, Fernand Loriot, Louis Lafosse, Marie Guillot, Marie Mayoux, Marthe Bigot and Hélène Brion.
+On 15 August 1915 a pacifist resolution was presented at the CGT's national congress at the initiative of Alphonse Merrheim and Albert Bourderon, signed by several militants of the federation of teachers' unions including Bouet, Fernand Loriot, Louis Lafosse, Marie Guillot, Marie Mayoux, Marthe Bigot and Hélène Brion.
 The resolution said "this war is not our war" and laid responsibility on the leaders of the belligerent states.
 The resolution denounced the union sacrée and called for the restoration of liberty.

-In the period immediately after the war Bouët played a decisive role in the teacher's federation.
+In the period immediately after the war Bouët played a decisive role in the teachers' federation.

 At the congress of the National Federation of Teachers' Unions in August 1919 the organization took the name Fédération des Membres de l'Enseignement Laïque (FMEL: Federation of Lay Teachers)', since it was in favor of a single union for all types of teachers.
 Bouet was designated secretary general.

 He laid the foundations for an International of Education.
 Due to his union activities, Louis Bouët and his wife were dismissed from their teaching jobs from 8 August 1920 to 1925.

 Bouët represented Maine-et-Loire at the 3rd International's congress at Tours in December 1920.

 He confirmed his syndicalist views, and would not accept that one organization should be subject to another.

 Leon Trotsky, whom he had met in August 1916, encouraged him to accept a leadership position in the communist party.

 At the December 1921 congress in Marseille he was appointed to the steering committee, but he resigned on 8 February 1922.